FrogOfJuly/lithium_coolant/README.md

 Some pressure could be applied to make the whole process a bit more effective.

  Modern firefighters use pressure up to $37 kPa$.
-With this pressure, boiling temperature is around $250°C$.
+With this pressure, the boiling temperature is around $250°C$.

 $$
 \text{H$\_2$O}^{\text{20°C}} \overset{\text{heating}}{\longrightarrow} \text{H$\_2$O}^{\text{250°C}} \overset{\text{evaporating}}{\longrightarrow} \text{H$\_2$O}^{\text{250°C}} \overset{\text{escape}}{\longrightarrow}